Yangsigang Yangtze River Bridge

 The Yangsigang Yangtze River Bridge is a suspension bridge in Wuhan, Hubei, China.
 It opened to traffic on October 8, 2019 and is the third longest suspension bridge span in the world and overall the longest in China.
 The bridge spans 1700 m across the Yangtze River.
 The bridge is the longest double-deck bridge span in the world and carries motorized vehicles, non-motorized vehicles, and pedestrians on its two decks.
 The bridge cost CNY ¥8.5 billion (US$1.27 billion) to build.

 The bridge connects the Hanyang and Wuchang districts.
 The upper deck has six lanes for vehicles which connect to the urban expressway system and 2 m wide pedestrian walkways on each side of the bridge.
 The lower deck includes four more motor vehicle lanes that connect to the city streets, two 2.5 m lanes for non-motorized vehicles, and two more pedestrian walkways.
 The overall length of the bridge is 4.134 km.

+Tourism

+Sometimes in the rain, mist forms making the other side of the Yangtze River invisible, and the area beneath the bridge becomes a minimalist scenic spot.